-There might be a lot of fish in the sea some of which will help you lose weight while others will cause you more harm than good.
+There might be a lot of fish in the sea but some of which will help you lose weight while others will cause you more harm than good.

 The 9 Best Fish For Weight Loss

-Eating fish is associated with a reduction of cardiovascular disease, which is evermore important these days considering it’s the number one killer in the United States.
+Eating fish is associated with a reduction of cardiovascular disease, which is ever more important these days considering it’s the number one killer in the United States.

-But you also need to be careful stay away from the worst fish for weight loss as well since they can cause a lot more harm to you than their supposed benefits.
+But you also need to be careful to stay away from the worst fish for weight loss as well since they can cause a lot more harm to you than their supposed benefits.
 Eating these bad fishies could be putting you at risk for environmental toxins (13).

 Alaskan Wild Salmon

-Just make sure when you’re buying salmon if it’s labeled “wild caught” it could not be what you think.
+Just make sure when you’re buying salmon if it’s labeled “wild-caught” it could not be what you think.
 Some salmon labeled as “wild-caught” are actually born in hatcheries, then released into the wild before being caught again.

 Wild Pacific Cod

 A study by the European Journal of Clinical Nutrition found people ate 11% less at dinner when they ate cod for lunch versus beef (19).
 This means you’ll end up eating fewer calories throughout the day so you keep can keep losing weight.